 The Stones finally make it to Worthy Farm

 In 2013 I achieved two of my greatest ambitions.
 I went to the famous UK festival at Worthy Farm in Glastonbury.
 Fifty years on I saw The Rolling Stones in concert again on the Pyramid Stage.
+Due to my bad eyesight I bought myself a pair of binoculars before heading to Glastonbury, boy am I glad I did.

 Mick was singing lead and backing vocals, playing harmonica and guitar, Keith Richards was also singing lead and backing vocals and on guitar.